 The calla lily, or Zantedeschia aethiopica, is among the most popular flowers in the world.
 This flower may be simple in appearance, but its blooms come with plenty of symbolism and cultural significance.
 If you’re looking for information on the calla lily, this article is for you.
-We’ll cover everything you need to know about the rich history, meaning, and symbolism of calla lily flowers as well as their cultural significance around the world.
+We’ll cover everything you need to know about the rich history, meaning, and symbolism of calla lily flowers, as well as their cultural significance worldwide.

 - Suitable Gifting Occasions for Calla Lily Flowers